Uninsured or Underinsured Motorist

 We do a lot better in Maryland.
 Our MVA has gotten a great deal better at monitoring uninsured cars.
 Some estimate the rate in Maryland to be as low as 2%.

 But that does not mean insurance coverage of the at-fault driver is not a big issue.
 First, people who are willing to risk not having insurance are also the same people who are willing to take risks in their automobiles, leading to more personal injury auto accident.
 So it is fair to say that as many as 15% of our law firm's vehicle accident cases are uninsured motorist claims.
-Second, even people with insurance often do not carry enough insurance to satisfy a claim.
+Also, even defendant with insurance often do not carry enough insurance to satisfy a serious injury claim.

 Two Kinds of Claims: Uninsured and Underinsured